zhangjh100/yolov12/README.md

 ## Acknowledgement

-The code base is based on [ultralytics](https://github.com/ultralytics/ultralytics).
+The code is based on [ultralytics](https://github.com/ultralytics/ultralytics).
 Thanks for their excellent work!

 ## Citation